Latin Quarter (1939 film)

 Latin Quarter (French: Quartier Latin) is a 1939 French comedy film directed by Christian Chamborant, Pierre Colombier and Alexander Esway and starring Bernard Lancret, Jean Tissier, Blanchette Brunoy and Junie Astor.
+It was shot at the Courbevoie Studios in Paris and on location around the city.
+The film's sets were designed by the art director Georges Gratigny.

 Synopsis

 A wealthy banker, bored with his life, heads to the Latin Quarter of Paris where he pretends to be a struggling artist.
 He falls in love with a student from the Sorbonne and moves into the same boarding house as her while continuing his pretence of poverty.